-This report is an updated version of two previous papers completed for BC Hydro in support of its Integrated Resource Planning process.
-It provides background information on surplus biomass resources that could be considered to meet future electrical energy demands.
-Biomass, in the context of this report, is defined as the quantity of wood that can be obtained directly or indirectly from the forest and that could be converted to electricity after consideration is given to the current and future supply and demand for wood fibre by the existing forest industry.3 Although other future competing use for this surplus biomass may exist and be of higher value than electricity generation, these other uses were not considered in this review.
+This report is an updated version of three previous reports completed for BC Hydro in support of its Integrated Resource Planning process.
+It provides information on surplus, forest-based biomass resources that could be considered for conversion to meet future electrical energy demands.

+Surplus biomass, in the context of this report, is defined as the quantity of wood that can be obtained directly or indirectly from the forest and that could be converted to electricity after consideration is given to the current and future supply and demand for wood fibre by the existing forest industry.3 Although other future competing use for this surplus biomass may exist and be of higher value than electricity generation, these other uses were not considered in this review.

-The biomass supply forecasts were completed using data outputs from the proprietary "BC Fibre Model".
+The biomass supply forecasts were completed using data outputs from the proprietary "BC Fibre Model" (the Model).
 This Model was designed to provide regional assessments of log, chip, sawmill residual fibre and biomass availability at a strategic level over a 25-year planning horizon.
-The theoretical construct and underlying database of the BC Fibre Model provides a representative snapshot of the BC forest industry.
-The Model and associated database have been extensively reviewed and acknowledged by all significant forest companies in BC, as well as BC Hydro and the Ministry of Forests, Lands & Natural Resource Operations.
+The theoretical construct and underlying database of the Model provides a representative snapshot of the BC forest industry.
+The Model and associated database have been extensively reviewed and acknowledged by all significant forest companies in BC, as well as BC Hydro and the Ministry of Forests, Lands & Natural Resource Operations and Rural Development.
 The Model is used on an ongoing basis by several of these companies to facilitate near-term strategic planning.